-Join Mike Meyers for an in-depth discussion in this video RAM sticks and speeds, part of CompTIA A+ Exam Prep (220-902) Part 2: Putting Pieces Together.
+Join Mike Meyers for an in-depth discussion in this video RAM sticks and speeds, part of CompTIA A+ (220-902) Cert Prep: 2 Putting Pieces Together.

 RAM, aka memory, is the temporary storage where programs run on your system.
 So, when we're talking about processing a program, programs come off of your hard drive while they're running, they're sitting here on RAM and then they're being processed through the CPU itself.
 Any return data comes back to RAM and it isn't until you hit file save, that the data actually goes from RAM back to the hard drive.
 RAM's important, today's systems need somewhere in the area of, well it depends on your CPU and your operating system, but you'll see anything from as low as half a gigabyte to eight to 16 gigabytes on today's system.

 Keep in mind, it could be more or less than that, but that's the main group of people right there.
 So, when we talk about RAM, there are two big things we discuss more than anything else, we discuss capacity, how much RAM is in my hand, and we talk about speed, how fast is this RAM?
 So, when we hold an individual stick of RAM, and that's the term we wanna use, I have a stick of RAM in my hand, we have to be able to recognize those two important features.
 So, the easiest way to do that is to look at a label.
 Now, but before we do that, I wanna do is talk about the different types of RAM that have been developed over the years.